 In contrast, the AP Language exam provides most of the sources for you to analyze.
-Just one essay asks you to consider outside sources, but it doesn’t require specific books, and in fact allows you to draw from your own experience.
+(You should definitely know your way around a rhetorical device, though!)
+Just one essay asks you to consider outside sources, but it doesn't require specific books, and in fact allows you to draw from your own experience.

 Again, this shows that you'll have to do a lot more reading for AP Literature so that you have a wide pool of books you can potentially use for the final essay prompt.

 How Do You Decide Which AP English Class to Take?

 Both AP English classes have key similarities—like exam structure—and differences, like the type of reading you'll do.
 So how will you pick which one to take?
 Consider each of the following factors before making your decision.

 As a general rule, AP Language has a broader focus and will be more directly applicable to your work in various college majors, while AP Literature is a great choice if you are interested in the arts or humanities.

 For example, if you know for sure you want to pursue engineering in college, then AP Language is probably the best choice.
 You'll pick up some writing skills but not be overloaded with tons of reading—saving you time for other challenging courses in math and science.

 But if you know you want to study the humanities—including philosophy, history, English or World Literature—the depth of reading you'll do in AP Literature will give you a solid base of knowledge to build on in college.